baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/type.md

 	* If the volume sequence being loaded is in DICOM format, the DICOM slices for all time points must be located in the same folder (no subfolders).

+### Vector

+Single picture type images should be loaded as Type="Vector".
+These include images formatted as PNG, BMP, JPG, JPEG, and PDF.
+Also accepted are single slice DCM images (eg. histology slice saved as a dicom image).

 ### Regions of interest (ROIs)

 By using Type="LabelMap", Type="Segmentation" or Type="RTStruct" you have the flexibility of displaying these ROI image files